 - Health Settings – hospitals, GP surgeries, dental centres, mental health clinics and anywhere else that health is a focus, including outreach work, social care homes; work with those in end of life settings …

 - Business settings– companies, shops and offices of all types, comprise people, some or all of whom will have need of support in one form or another; why not ask me to see what can be done?
 Remember, the better your people feel, the better they will function, for a global good.
 I guarantee I can show you how to get the best from your team.

 So, Who might YOU be?

-Well, I’d hope you were open to and willing to learn the solution focus approach to help others be the best them they could be?
+Well, I’d hope you were open to and willing to learn the solution focus approach (in some OR all its forms) to help others be the best them they could be?
 You’ve read this far, so that’s a great start, thank you!

-AND, you will be someone who is excited to know that you can help people to change just through utilising the art and magic of words, in particular ways, to help people to become more what they want to be, rather than what they DON’T.
+AND, you will be someone who is excited to know that you can help people to change just through utilising the art and magic of words, in particular ways, which I will show you, to help people to become more what they want to be, rather than what they DON’T want to be.